 Many of our pupils have many valuable experiences before starting school and during their journey through primary school but we recognise the experience of every child is different.
 Many of our pupils have never been on a bus, jumped in muddy puddles, been to the theatre or sat around a campfire.
-Forest School is an embedded part of what we do at Woodland Grange in the Pre-school, FS and Year 1.
-We attach great value to first-hand experience, with field trips and outings planned into the curriculum in every year group (including residential trips for Year 3 and 6).
-Swimming takes place in both the infants and Juniors.
-We train all our pupils to ride a bike safely.
-As a 'Food for Life' school, every year group, regularly involves children in preparing and cooking food.
+Forest School is an embedded part of what we do at Woodland Grange FS, Year 1 and Year 2.
+We attach great value to first-hand experience, with field trips and outings planned into the curriculum in every year group (including residential trips for Year 4 and 6).
+Swimming takes place in KS2.
 Many sporting and non-sporting clubs operate each week throughout the year.
-Provision during holiday times includes a range of extracurricular activities, sporting and non-sporting.
+Provision during holiday times includes a range of extra-curricular activities, sporting and non-sporting.

-• provides activities and learning experiences which are exciting and inspiring that progress children's skills and knowledge and develops their creativity
+provides activities and learning experiences which are exciting and inspiring that progress children's skills and knowledge and develops their creativity

-We are very proud of our creative, experiential curriculum which is motivating for pupils and engages them in their learning.
-It combines big ideas and interesting topics that grab pupils' interest and which, hopefully, inculcate a love learning.
+We are very proud of our motivating and engaging curriculum which combines big ideas and interesting topics that grab pupils' interest and develop a love of learning.

+For example:

-For example, in the Foundation Stage pupils might respond to a sobbing and screaming, water-soaked mermaid in the playground who has been kidnapped by a mean pirate and just wants to go home to her friends, by writing a postcard to the pirate.
-Year 1 pupils investigate a crime scene following Goldilocks wrecking the classroom.
-Year 2 pupils will, first-hand experience what happens when buildings are too close to each other when they re-enact a great fire of London on the playground.
-Pupils in Year 3 will be visited by 'Boudicca' and encouraged to support her in her revolt against the Romans.
-Year 5 pupils become Greeks and fly like Icarus.
-Year 6 pupils bring stories to life by acting them out through the use of drama techniques.
+- Foundation Stage a dinosaur egg is found in the playground; - Year 1 pupils investigate a crime scene following Goldilocks wrecking the classroom; - Year 2 pupils experience first-hand what happens when buildings are too close to each other when they reenact a great fire of London on the playground; - Year 4 will be visited by 'Boudicca' and encouraged to support her in her revolt against the Romans; - Year 6 pupils bring history to life exploring the discovery of Richard III under a carpark in Leicester.